Disclaimer: I don't own YYH or the characters

 "Hiei, please talk to me," she pleaded with him.
 He still didn't answer and she sighed.
 "Look, I know more than anyone what they did to you.
 You never deserved that, Hiei.
 You weren't what they had forbid.
-All they were ever about was forbidding love; you were just the outcome of our mother falling in love.
+All they were ever forbade was love; you were just the outcome of our mother falling in love.
 Their ideals were misguided, and I lost out on getting to know you because of it.
 It's one of the reasons I left, Hiei.
 I didn't want to be a part of that society anymore.
 I wanted to find you to tell you that, and also this.
 There is nothing you could ever tell me that would make me hate you.
 I went out into Demon World alone.
 I saw what other demons did to survive.
 I'm not an idiot, and I know you went through a lot for you to still be alive today.
 All I'm asking is that you let me get to know you, my brother, and let me be there for you the way I couldn't be back then."

 Hiei still wasn't looking at Yukina and she wondered if her words had even reached him.
 She got her answer when Hiei huffed out a breath through his nose and turned back to face her.
 "I hit a plateau in my training," he told her firmly.
 "I was not expecting to, and with us not knowing when the SDF is going to strike, it's not a good thing."